Pagi66/full-stack-fastapi-template/frontend/docs/AUTHENTICATION.md

 ### 1. Auth Provider — `src/providers/auth-provider.tsx`
 - Wraps the app with `AuthContext`.
 - Handles login/logout mutations via generated services.
-- Persists tokens through the token store and triggers query invalidation on credential changes.
+- Persists tokens through the token store and immediately hydrates the current user via `loginTestToken`, seeding TanStack Query and context.
 - Exposes `isAdmin` and the current `UserRole` so views can branch instantly.
 - Subscribes to global `auth-error` events to reset session state.